 I’ve agreed to step in to lead the annual Southwark Cyclists’ ride to the London Stone at Yantlet Creek in Kent.
 In bygone times, several stones marked the city’s geographical limits.
 We’ll be riding to the stone on the south bank of the downstream Thames.
-It’s an 80 mile round trip from the start at […]

 Here you see one of the Mayor of London’s flagship cycling policies, known as cycle superhighways.
 They’re great, aren’t they?
 They darn well should be.
 The first two cost £22 million.
 That buys a lot of blue paint.
-More here.
-And here.